appium/python-client/README.md

 The first argument of `webdriver.Remote` can set an arbitrary command executor for you.

-1. Set init arguments for the pool manager Appium Python client uses to manage http requests.
+1. Set init arguments for the pool manager Appium Python client uses to manage HTTP requests.

 ```python
 from appium import webdriver